"Have nothing in your houses that you do not know to be useful or believe to be beautiful." - William Morris

 • Hooked – Nir Eyal

 Another must read behavioural psychology of product book that defines the yin to the yang of flow states.
 Eyal describes a ‘hook’ cycle that at its core drives repetitive behaviours like the endless scrolling of a news feed.
 The simple trick?
 Random rewards for an action, and it’s arguably the reason why when you scroll through Instagram it’s not in date order (remember that?).
 As product people we all need to understand this powerful technique, and then also apply ethical considerations to treat people as people not just ‘levers that move engagement metrics’.
+Arguably this is the approach that as of the early 2020s has engendered more political divide around the world than anything else, so very important to understand.

 @Amazon.co.uk